lycheeverse/lycheeverse.github.io/usage/config.md

 insecure = false

 # Only test links with the given schemes (e.g. https).
-# Omit to check links with any scheme.
+# Omit to check links with any other scheme.
+# At the moment, we support http, https, file, and mailto.
 scheme = [ "https" ]

 # When links are available using HTTPS, treat HTTP links as errors.